 You can also search HUD's State Pages.
 Click your state, then "Homeownership Assistance," and a you'll get a list of links and contact information for many programs.

 Mortgage rates for home loans with Community Seconds or Affordable Seconds are still very low.
-Combining the two mortgages can get you into a home you can afford with little or nothing out-of-pocket.Click to see today's rates (Mar 28th, 2017)
+Combining the two mortgages can get you into a home you can afford with little or nothing out-of-pocket.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 The Mortgage Reports is very informative and very helpful.
 Its daily updates are among the first emails I open each morning.